The Birman Legend

 Tsun Kiankse was the goddess with the sapphire colored eyes, the goddess

 of the transformations of the souls.
+She

-had given to the Kittahs the power to live again, after their deaths, in
+had given to the Kittahs the power to live again, after their deaths,

-and perfect.
+pure and perfect.
 Next to Mun Ha, the Grand Lama, sat Sinh, his dear oracle,

 a white cat with yellow eyes, as yellow as the golden body of the goddess

 with the sapphire eyes.
-The color of the ears, the nose, the tail and the
+The color of the ears, the nose, the tail and

-of all that touches or can touch the ground....
+the impurity of all that touches or can touch the ground....

 One evening, in the moonlight, Phoums coming from Siam were